FASB Issues Update for Nonprofit Organizations

 - Identify expenses that fall into both program and supporting services – Payroll expenses, insurance, rent, and legal fees are examples of expenses that may need to be allocated.
 Consider what allocation method will be best.

 - Incorporate timesheets – There will be employees that do both program and supporting services.
 Timesheets will facilitate the proper allocations for payroll-related expenses.

 - Consider the square-footage of the office space – It may be a good idea to allocate occupancy costs (i.e. rent, utilities, property taxes, etc.) according to the square-footage.

 - Review the allocation policy – Organizations will go through changes and it is good practice to revisit the policies in place and adjust accordingly.

 To stay informed with all of the coming FASB updates for nonprofits, visit our past blog on changes in nonprofit reporting.

-Vanessa Munoz is an Audit Supervisor at Wiss & Company.
-If you would like to speak with Vanessa, you may reach her at firstname.lastname@example.org or at 973.994.9400.
+Diana Miller is a Partner at Wiss.
+If you would like to speak with Diana, you may reach her at firstname.lastname@example.org or at 973.994.9400.